silasburger/string-app/README.md

 ##Key Decsions
 - Keeping the loading and error in global state allows for all containers to have the appropriate state when the app is loading.
 The alternative is having a loading/error property of each container.
 For a small application it makes sense to deal with these properties in one place.
 - Attaching sagas to the StringFormContainer meant that sagas related to the form would only be listening for actions when the container was mounted.
-This is not important in a small application but on a bigger one you would want to limit the number of sagas in affect at any one time by keeping them attached to the container that relies on them.
+This is not important in a small application but on a bigger one you would want to limit the number of sagas in affect at any one time by keeping them attached to the container(s) that relie on them.